nightroman/FarNet/FSharpFar/README.md

 The specified paths are preprocessed as follows:

 - Environment variables specified as `%VARIABLE%` are expanded to their values.
+- The variable `%$Version%` is replaced with common language runtime version.
 - `__SOURCE_DIRECTORY__` is replaced with the configuration file directory.
 - Not rooted paths are treated as relative to the configuration directory.